matthewSorensen/minimal-k20-env/porting.md

 	* In particular, we very much don't want to get in a situation involving unaligned reads or writes.
 	* This, of course, isn't an issue on an 8-bit processor, so grbl's implementation is full of single-byte reads/writes.
 	* Configuring the FlexRAM is quite odd, and requires executing some code from RAM.
-Lulz.
+	* In the interest of brevity, we provide two functions - aligned n-word write with 32-bit checksum, and aligned n-word read with 32-bit checksum.
+	  * because we can, use the hardware checksum.

 ###USB Serial Communication

        * We want to use the K20 as a cdc device.
 Exact implementation is in usb_serial.c.
        * Also need to initialize the usb subsystem, which is usb_dev.c and requires usb_desc.c.
        * Both of these require usb_mem.c - oh man this is getting heavy.
+       * AND usb_names

+       * This is much more complicated than I want to deal with right now.
+Cleaning it up and specializing this is a possibility, but a clean re-implementation is pointless to address this quarter.

 ## Hardware Configuration